Centre for Regional Economic and Social Research (CRESR)

 Housing and Place

-Our work on housing and place develops and builds on CRESR’s outstanding record of housing-based research and evaluation by furthering an understanding of the operation of housing markets, individuals’ experiences of housing precarity and homelessness, and the interface between housing and other domains - including welfare, health, and social care.
+Our work on housing and place develops and builds on CRESR’s record of housing-based research and evaluation by furthering an understanding of the operation of housing markets, the affordability, availability, and quality of housing, experiences of housing precarity and homelessness, and the interface between housing and other domains - including welfare, health, and social care.
 It aims to provide evidence and analysis to support and influence effective policy and practice that promotes social justice and fairness.

 Inclusive Economy